akingabramson/reading_drafts/node_demo/node_intro.md

 //...
 ```

-Adjust the `route` function in `router.js` to dake the postData as well as the other arguments,
+Adjust the `route` function in `router.js` to take the postData as well as the other arguments,
 in order to pass it to the `upload` handler along with the response.

 Test it out!
 Use this [lorem][http://www.lipsum.com/] generator